thoomi/driving-behaviour-cloning/writeup_report.md

 #### 1. Solution Design Approach

+I started off with the standard and unmodified LeNet-5 model with the aim to record appropriate training data.
+As already stated, I recorded four full rounds driving track 1 (two clockwise and two counter-clockwise) as basic starting point.
+Afterwards, I trained and evaluated the model's performance by letting it drive in the simulators autonomous mode while observing its behavior.
+The next step was to look where the car went of the drivable ground and explicitly record data only for those specific sections.

+After countless attempts to record appropriate training data for the LeNet-5 model and failing all the time, I decided to switch my neural network to the Nvidia architecture.
+The new architecture proofed to be a very good choice for my recorded data.
+Even the first training session resulted in a fully driven round!
+Motivated by this success, I adjusted the model slightly to learn even better and faster with less data.

 #### 2. Final Model Architecture
 [![Network architecture][image5]]( ./examples/model.png?raw=true)

-The final model architecture is basically the Nvidia architecture from their[ End to End Learning for Self-Driving Cars][paper01] paper combined with an additional dropout layer right before the fully-connected layers.
-Furthermore, I added a 1x1x3 convolution at the beginning of the network to let it figure out the best color options by itself.
+The final model architecture is basically the Nvidia architecture from their [End to End Learning for Self-Driving Cars][paper01] paper combined with an additional dropout layer right before the fully-connected layers.
+Furthermore, I added a 1x1x3 convolution at the beginning of the network to let it figure out the best color options by itself. [[Paper04][paper04]]

 #### 3. Creation of the Training Set & Training Process

-I recorded the training data in steps.
-After each step, I trained and evaluated the model's performance by letting it drive in the simulators autonomous mode while observing its behavior.
+As stated in section "4.
+Appropriate training data", I collected training data iteratively while controlling the steering angle by mouse and driving at a speed of around 10 mp/h.
+See an exploratory summary below.

+![Steering angle per datapoint][image8]
+The image above shows the steering angle for all recorded data frames.
+You can view the x-axis as a time dimension.
+The peaks correspond to a higher steering angle while driving the curves on track 1.

+![Steering angle histogram][image7]
+The histogram shows the steering angles fitted into 20 bins.
+As we can clearly see, there is a very high rate of steering angles close to zero.
+Interpreting this graph could tell us to drop around 70 % of straight steering because we don't want the model not to steer of curves for example.

+![Cropped example][image9]

+The image above shows a cropped version of input images.
+We do this in order to prevent the model from being distracted of to much background.

+Additionally i used mirrored images

+Additionally i used the left and right camera images with an +- correction of 0.2

 ---